ntop/nDPI/doc/protocols.rst

 `NDPI_PROTOCOL_PROTON`
 ======================
 Proton account/umbrella traffic (proton.me): sign-in and any Proton AG service not matched by a more specific Proton protocol below.
-Proton VPN keeps its own NDPI_PROTOCOL_PROTONVPN.

 References: `Official site: <https://proton.me/>`_